shamb0t/orbit-db/API.md

 - `identity` (Identity Instance): By default it creates an instance of [Identity](https://github.com/orbitdb/orbit-db-identity-provider/blob/master/src/identity.js)

+- `accessController` (AccessController Instance): By default it creates an instance of [`IPFSAccessController`](https://github.com/orbitdb/orbit-db-access-controllers/blob/master/src/ipfs-access-controller.js).
+If no write-keys are specified, only the database creator will have write-access.
+List of write-access keys in `IPFSAccessController` is immutable after database creation.
+For dynamically adding write-access keys, see other AccessControllers:
+  - [`ContractAccessController`](https://github.com/orbitdb/orbit-db-access-controllers/blob/master/src/contract-access-controller.js) an ethereum-based access-contoller.
+Write-access keys can be added to a smart-contract.
+  - [`OrbitDBAccessController`](https://github.com/orbitdb/orbit-db-access-controllers/blob/master/src/orbitdb-access-controller.js) an orbitdb-based access-contoller.
+Write-access keys can be added to an orbitdb instance.
+  //TODO add eventual consistency info

 After creating an `OrbitDB` instance, you can access the different data stores.
 Creating a database instance, eg. with `orbitdb.keyvalue(...)`, returns a *Promise* that resolves to a [database instance](#store-api).
 See the [Store](#store-api) section for details of common methods and properties.

 *For further details, see usage for [kvstore](https://github.com/orbitdb/orbit-db-kvstore#usage), [eventlog](https://github.com/orbitdb/orbit-db-eventstore#usage), [feed](https://github.com/orbitdb/orbit-db-feedstore#usage), [docstore](https://github.com/orbitdb/orbit-db-docstore#usage) and [counter](https://github.com/orbitdb/orbit-db-counterstore#usage).*